 You can buy, prepare, and feed Mysis shrimp the same way I described above for daphnia.

 Although betta fish are classed as carnivorous fish, in the wild, they will eat a small amount of plant-based food to support good digestive health.
 A very popular constipation treatment for betta fish is to give them a frozen pea blanched to make it softer.

 There are several ways to feed a pea to your betta, usually a surefire way of removing that bloated belly.

 Personally, I like to add the whole pea into the tank after blanching it for 1 or 2 minutes in boiling water, or just hot tap water will do, which will soften it, or you can peel off some of the outer leaves and add them directly to the betta tank.
 If your betta struggles to eat the pea, you can try squashing it up between your fingers, making it a little mushier.

 Don’t be surprised if your betta’s poop turns a little green afterward!

-Betta fish will flare when they are excited, angry or when having a stretch.
+Betta fish will flare when they are excited, angry, or having a stretch.
 The simple act of gill flaring will flex many of a betta fish’s muscles, and this alone is often an excellent way to help your betta shift a blockage.

 To make your betta flare, you can dip your finger into the betta tank and gently wave it in front of them.
-Adding a small mirror into the tank is also a great way to get your betta to flare as they will see their reflection and assume it to be a threat.
-I was hoping you could read my article Do Betta Fish Like Mirrors for a little more insight into the use of mirrors.
+Adding a small mirror into the tank is also a great way to get your betta to flare, as they will see their reflection and assume it to be a threat.
+Read my article: Do Betta Fish Like Mirrors for a little more insight into the use of mirrors.